| World

 sometimes I get lucky and combine it with:

 This can get fancy, but also quite convenient (an, unfortunately, less secure!).
 Imagine being parked on a perfect beach, do all your work, and not have to drive into a stinky town every day to do your internet.
 With a good wifi antenna you can catch an internet connection up to 30km away or farther.
 When buying a wifi antenna the important thing to consider is the db.
-Heck, you can make your own and fairly powerful wifi antenna using an umbrella turned inside out (or wok, or frying pan... check out this hilarious site - two pictures shown directly below), some fine chicken wire, and an external wifi setup through your USB port.
+Heck, you can make your own and fairly powerful wifi antenna using an umbrella turned inside out (or wok, or frying pan - picture excerpts below), some fine chicken wire, and an external wifi setup through your USB port.

 rather use the antenna you see in this picture to the right.
 I bought some strong battery